Thank you for your interest in Trials! We welcome applications from college students and graduates across the nation.

 The first step is to register as an applicant by supplying some basic information––contact information, your most recent school attended, and your undergraduate GPA to date.
 We encourage you to submit Part I as soon as possible.

-Upon receipt and approval of Part I, you will receive directions for accessing Part II.
-In Part II, we request additional academic and biographical data.
+Upon receipt and approval of Part I, you will receive directions for accessing Part II, which is the full application.

-After reviewing applications, we will contact final round applicants to request official transcripts and letters of recommendations and to conduct personal interviews.
-Interviews are held via Skype.
-The purpose of the interview is to allow us to address any questions about your application we may have and to make sure you understand and are committed to the Trials program.
+After reviewing applications, we will contact final round applicants to request official transcripts and letters of recommendations.
+The finalist round also includes multiple interviews.
+The purpose of these interviews is to allow us to address any questions about your application we may have and to make sure you understand and are committed to the Trials program.

 The application for the Summer 2024 TRIALS program at Harvard Law School will be available October 27, 2023.